kayshcache/coder-assessment-1/README.md

 ## Statement of Purpose & Scope
 300 - 500 words:
 Describe - what the app will do.
-This app will use HTTP Request methods to s
+This app will use HTTP Request methods to acquire data and information from any website.
+It runs only in the terminal, in that the only interface is the command line arguments, flags
 Identify - the problem it will solve
 Identify - the target audience
 Explain - how a user will use it